-Make contact with the class teacher initially and share your concerns.
-If needed, the SENCo will then be involved as needed.
+Make contact with the class teacher and/or the SENCO and share your concerns.
 We are keen to hear your views and ensure that we are doing everything possible to help your child succeed.

 3. Who is responsible for the progress and success of my child in school?